tytydraco/yessleep/out/My_grandfather_froze_to_death_on_the_kitchen_floor_in_the_middle_of_summer_and_Im_the_only_person_who_knows_what_happened.md

 The frost disappeared from our house the day we buried Grandpa, but sometimes, on the colder nights, I still hear whispers in the wind.
 They're fainter now, more distant, like someone calling from very far away.

-I think Mary Rosebrook is walking again, looking for the next person who left someone to die in the cold.
+I think Mary is walking again, looking for the next person who left someone to die in the cold.